danielhrisca/asammdf/doc/intro.rst

 * PySide6 : for GUI tool
 * pyqtgraph : for GUI tool and Signal plotting (preferably the latest develop branch code)
 * matplotlib : as fallback for Signal plotting
-* cChardet : to detect non-standard Unicode encodings
+* faust-cchardet : to detect non-standard Unicode encodings
 * chardet : to detect non-standard Unicode encodings
 * pyqtlet2 : for the GPS window
 * isal : for faster zlib compression/decompression